Joseph Ramey de Sugny: Life

 In February 1889 de Ramey was seconded to the Navy Ministry.
 He represented the minister at the International Meteorological Congress held in Paris during the 1889 World Fair.

-In 1891 he was given command of the aviso "Actif" and then of the torpedo-aviso "Couleuvrine", stationed at Algiers for port and fisheries surveillance.
-He was then appointed aide de camp to Admiral Sallandrouze de Lamornaix on the cruiser "Naïade".
+In 1891 he was given command of the aviso Actif and then of the torpedo-aviso Couleuvrine, stationed at Algiers for port and fisheries surveillance.
+He was then appointed aide de camp to Admiral Sallandrouze de Lamornaix on the cruiser Naïade.
 He himself was promoted to the rank of frigate captain in 1896.
 He was appointed to the Gunnery School at the military port of Toulon where he was based for the next few years.
-In March 1900 he was given command of the armored cruiser "D'Estrées" with effect from January 1901.
+In March 1900 he was given command of the armored cruiser D'Estrées with effect from January 1901.

 In November 1901 he was appointed to a land job as the French naval attaché to Berlin where he maintained excellent relations with the German naval establishment and with the German emperor himself.
-De Ramey stayed in his Berlin posting till 1906.
+De Ramey stayed in his Berlin posting until 1906.
 During this period, on 23 June 1903, he was promoted to the rank of vaisseau captain ("capitaine de vaisseau").

 On returning from Berlin, de Ramey held a succession of commands, starting with the recently built armored cruiser Léon Gambetta in April 1906.
 In February 1907 he switched from the Northern squadron to the Mediterranean squadron when he took on the armored cruiser Jeanne d'Arc, with which he participated in the Moroccan campaign.
 He took command of the armored cruiser Gloire in April 1908 and of the armored cruiser Suffren in January 1909.

 He was promoted to the rank of rear admiral (contre-amiral) on 14 May 1911, also appointed naval chief of staff and sea-front commander for Toulon.
 Three years later, when war broke out, he was given a senior command that included naval patrols of the Adriatic.
 On 13 July 1915, half a year short of his sixtieth birthday, he became a commander of the Légion d'Honneur.
 He became a grand officer of the Légion d'Honneur on 19 July 1921.